 Previously, I couldn’t leave my home and safe area (my local area) without drinking a beer or two to control my anxiety disorders so that I didn’t have to endure a psychotic episode.
 It’s a really unpleasant experience to feel like your skin was wet when it wasn’t as the tactile hallucinations would start first.

 However, as I went on this MRI trip, I didn’t need to drink alcohol to get there.
 I was also going to my appointment on my own, which was a first.
-Usually, my partner would come with me, as I’d always ask, as them being there helped with my anxiety disorders and stopped them from escalating to a complete psychotic episode.
+Usually, my partner would come with me, as I’d always ask them to, as them being there helps with my anxiety disorders and stops them from escalating to a complete psychotic episode.

 For the MRI, I had to remove all my piercings, and anything metal I had on me, and strip down into a medical gown.
-They also asked me a bunch of questions about operations and injuries to see how if I might have any metal in my body.
+They also asked me a bunch of questions about operations and injuries to see if I might have any metal in my body.

 They asked me what kind of music I like and what song I would like to listen to because they were going to play it to me while in the MRI to help keep me calm.
 It’s common for people to struggle with being in an MRI, due to claustrophobia.
 I was also given earplugs to help deal with the very loud noises the MRI machine creates.

 I had no issues with the procedure and no issues with claustrophobia, my only concern was the difficulty of keeping myself still enough for the images to be created.
 I fidget a lot and hate laying on my back due to my back pain problems.
 But I managed it.